What type of organization is the Detroit Institute for Children?

 When were you founded?

-We have been providing services to special needs children and their families since 1920.
+We have been providing services to children with special needs and their families since 1920.

 What is the mission of the organization?

-The Detroit Institute for Children provides a passionate, integrated approach to services for Michigan’s special needs children and their families.
+The Detroit Institute for Children provides a passionate, integrated approach to services for Michigan’s children with special needs and their families.

 Where do you provide services?